Compound Calculator Interest 2025 – Investment Growth & Retirement Planning

 What is the Rule of 72 and how does it relate to compound interest?

 The Rule of 72 estimates how long it takes to double your money by dividing 72 by your annual return rate.
 For example, at 8% returns, your money doubles every 9 years (72 ÷ 8 = 9).
+This shows the power of compound yearly growth.

 Should I pay off debt or invest for compound interest?